-Contact specialist property disputes solicitor, Mike Hansom on 01225 462871.
-Alternatively, you can email him or complete the Contact Form at the foot of this page.
+Contact us on 01225 462871.
+Alternatively, you can email, or complete the contact form at the foot of this page.

 Most leases contain lists of obligations, known as covenants.
 A breach of one or more of these obligations is known as a breach of covenant.

 Common examples of a tenant’s breach of covenant are:

 - failure to repair.

 - wrongly withholding or delaying consent for either assignment, sub-letting or alterations;

 - breach of quiet enjoyment (the tenants’ right to use the property without unlawful interference from the landlord).